Bachelor of Science

 The Secondary Education Program is different than other four-year certification programs.
 Firstly, you will be placed in a practical field experience with 7-12th grade students by the second semester of your freshman year – plus every semester thereafter.
 This means that when you graduate, you will have amassed at least 160 hours in the field before student teaching.
 Administrators really like to see that you have that much experience working with students.

 Secondly, we have a very strong Student PSEA, our education club.
-With over 100 members, we offer a variety of professional development workshops and experiences.
-For example, last semester we hosted workshops, including: what principals are looking for; special education and state testing; safety in the classroom; needed classroom skills; and special education transition.
-Additionally, 30 of our members attended the statewide conference where they gained additional experience and professional development.
+With over 100 members, we offer a variety of professional development workshops and experiences; last year, 30 of our members attended the statewide conference where they gained additional experience and professional development.

 Lastly, with small classes, the professors at Pitt-Greensburg get to know the students.
 Most education classes in our Secondary Education department have less than 20 students.
 The instructors are able to get to know their students well and are able to meet with each of them individually to help them reach their individual goals.